 Many raw materials are used by a myriad of industries, meaning a raw material shortage in a completely different industry could very well still affect your supply chain.
 And, of course, a disruption in any node of the chain has repercussions upstream.
 Although suppliers may have some extra inventory on hand “just in case,” they have long since stopped carrying high stock levels, as holding unmoving inventory is a very costly habit that quickly erodes margins and damages cash flow.
 This explains why most now prefer the leaner “Just-in-Time” model.

 In short, the problem with dental supply chains is they’re complex, riddled with risk, and have little ability to adapt quickly in times of peril.

 Here are some ways you can mitigate your risks by looking out for mistakes you may be making in managing (or not managing) your supply chain.

 Concentration risk.
 It’s the fancy term for having too many eggs in one basket.
 To avoid this, you’ll want to ensure you have vetted multiple suppliers, as well as products for as many critical items as possible, starting with those that are at the highest risk of coming up against availability of supply issues.

-Before you purchase a new product, you should run a trial to test its quality and fit for your practice and employees.
-To do so, set up a trial evaluation committee to review, test, and rate products.Find out more about how to conduct trials here.
+Before you purchase a new product, you should run a trial to test its quality and fit for your Doctors and employees.
+To do so, set up a trial evaluation committee to review, test, and rate products.Find out more about how to conduct trials here

 Method Procurement Technologies gives independent dental practices and DSOs the inventory management and procurement capabilities they need to succeed.
 With our full, end-to-end solution, ordering dental supplies is straightforward and hassle-free.